pzmudzinski/lambda-google-sign-in/article/article.md

 }
 ```

+You might notice we are passing `CLIENT_ID` for our `OAuth2Client`.
-In order to create `CLIENT_ID` for your google application you need to log to [developer console](http://developers.google.com) and click through those steps:
+In order to create it you need to log to [developer console](http://developers.google.com) and click through those steps:

 1. Credentials
 2. Create Credentials